dmlc/xgboost/README.md

 =====
 * See the updated [demo folder](demo) for feature walkthrough
 * Thanks to Tong He, the new [R package](R-package) is available
+* Thanks to Bing Xu, [XGBoost.jl](https://github.com/antinucleon/XGBoost.jl) allows you to use xgboost from Julia

 Features
 ======